Create a Nature-Friendly Garden

 Going Chemical-Free

 Pesticides and herbicides can harm the wildlife we're trying to help.
-Here are natural alternatives:
+Here are natural alternatives that work with nature, not against it.

 Instead of Pesticides